weel/android-messaging-tutorial/README.md

 Be sure to replace "key" and "secret" with the app key and secret from your Sinch dashboard.

-Next, start the list users activity and the message service when a user logs in or signs up, or when a current user is found:
+Next, start the ListUsersActivity and the MessageService when a user logs in or signs up, or when a current user is found:

     final Intent intent = new Intent(getApplicationContext(), ListUsersActivity.class);
     final Intent serviceIntent = new Intent(getApplicationContext(), MessageService.class);